-- 1 cup spelt flour
+- 1 cup flour

-- 1/2 cup coconut sugar
+- 1/2 cup sugar

-- 1 tablespoon baking powder
+- 1 heaped teaspoon baking powder

-- 1/2 teaspoon cinnamon
+- 1/4 teaspoon cinnamon

 - 1/3 cup coconut oil or vegan butter/margarine, warmed to liquid state

-- 3 cups fresh or frozen
+- 2 – 3 cups (about 12oz.) blackberries, fresh or frozen

 Preheat oven to 350 degrees F.

-Pairs great with a scoop of non-dairy vanilla ice cream for dessert and a scoop of vanilla non-dairy yogurt for breakfast (yes, this would be a fine way to start your day!)
+Serve: Pair with a scoop of non-dairy vanilla ice cream for dessert and a scoop of vanilla non-dairy yogurt for breakfast (yes, this would be a fine way to start your day!)

-I really wanted this cobbler to be more fruit than batter.
+Berries: I really wanted this cobbler to be more fruit than batter.
 Typically this style cobbler recipe calls for 2 cups of fruit, I have used 3 cups here.
 Feel free to use a little less if you prefer.